 Upload the custom certificate and its key to the Content Gateway machine and update the following variable in records.config to force a custom certificate to work with Captive Portal.

-'''

-CONFIG proxy.config.ssl.use custom cert for captive portal

-'''
+CONFIG proxy.config.ssl.use_custom_cert_for_captive_portal

 On the Content Gateway machine.